 Note on definition backups

 CloudAMQP takes definition backups every 8 hour.
-If you wish to have more frequent backups, you can easily configure an application to call the HTTP api endpoint data store you prefer.
+If you wish to have more frequent backups, you can easily configure an application to call the HTTP api endpoint /api/definitions mored frequent, and back up the definitions in a data store you prefer.
+API docs: LavinMQ / RabbitMQ

 You are also able to easily upload your own definitions when creating a new cluster in CloudAMQP.
 Note that no backups of message data is taken from CloudAMQP.